JoshuaLauu/lumaa-spring-2025-ai-ml/README.md

 ```sh
 pip install -r requirements.txt
 ```
-Installs all the required Python libraries
+This installs all the required Python libraries
 ### 3. **Download & Place the Dataset**
 Ensure `tmdb_5000_movies.csv` is placed in the `data/` directory.